Suspended LI teacher faces another abuse hearing

 “This was a teacher who constantly rallied for her disabled students,” Wabnick said.
 Weitzman was retaliated against by other staff in “an effort to get rid of someone who was fighting for these kids,” the Garden City attorney said.

-Much of the morning testimony Wednesday focused on payroll records with an attorney for the district Christopher Powers disputing the need for some payroll records that showed what he said was a very limited time frame.
+Much of the morning testimony Wednesday focused on payroll records with an attorney for the district, Christopher Powers, disputing the need for some payroll records.
 He said the hearing should focus on the eight charges against Weitzman.

 The hearing concluded Wednesday night with former teaching assistant Ariel Seligman testifying that a student having a tantrum was placed in the bathroom as a “safe spot” but the door was always kept open.